 If you own a common you can take action to stop anyone, including commoners, from exceeding their rights, for example by:

-- grazing more livestock than they have rights to do so, or turning out livestock for which they have no rights
+- grazing more livestock than they have rights to graze, or turning out livestock for which they have no rights

 - exceeding their right of turbary by selling timber or wood taken from the common

 Talk to your legal adviser to find out how to take action.

 On any registered common land, or town or village greens with rights of common, Natural England can stop someone:

 - grazing livestock on land without the right to do so

 - grazing a type of animal that they don’t have permission or rights to graze

 - removing or cutting vegetation without legal authority